-After World War II, the orthopaedic residency was reorganized into two programs, one based at the University as a Division of General Surgery under Dr. Cole, and one at the Veterans Hospital under the direction of Edward Evans, MD.
-Upon Dr. Cole’s retirement in 1956, Leonard Peltier, MD, served six months as the acting director of the Division of Orthopaedic Surgery, and was formally replaced by John Moe, MD, as professor and director of the residency at the University in 1957.
+After World War II, the orthopedic residency was reorganized into two programs, one based at the University as a Division of General Surgery under Dr. Cole, and one at the Veterans Hospital under the direction of Edward Evans, MD.
+Upon Dr. Cole’s retirement in 1956, Leonard Peltier, MD, served six months as the acting director of the Division of Orthopedic Surgery, and was formally replaced by John Moe, MD, as professor and director of the residency at the University in 1957.
 Dr. Moe also became chief of staff at Gillette Children's Hospital in 1958.

 Robert Premer, MD, became the director of orthopedics at the Veterans Affairs Medical Center (VA) in 1960, and guided their residency program in the Twin Cities.
 Residents in both programs received fracture training at the Minneapolis General Hospital or Ancker Hospital in St. Paul.
 They were supervised by community faculty until 1968 when the era of full-time chiefs of orthopedic services began with Tom Comfort, MD, at St. Paul-Ramsey Medical Center, and Ramon Gustilo, MD, at Hennepin County Medical Center (HCMC).

 In 1969, the division became an independent Department of Orthopedic Surgery at the University with John Moe, MD, as professor and chair.
 The educational experience for residents continued at six hospitals, with the introduction of subspecialty experiences and additions of key faculty.
 The John Moe Spine Fellows program was established in 1971, and Dr. Moe chose to retire after serving as the president of the American Orthopaedic Association in 1972.
 James House, MD, became interim chair of orthopedic surgery until the appointment of Roby Thompson Jr., MD, as professor and department chair in 1974.